dotnet/runtime/docs/design/coreclr/botr/logging.md

-echo If the buffer is filling too quickly, it can be helpful to set large buffer sizes. echo But if you have many threads, you may want to set a low limit to avoid exhausting memory. echo Set a per-thread size limit for StressLog of 20MB set DOTNET_StressLogSize=20971520
+echo If the buffer is filling too quickly, it can be helpful to set large buffer sizes. echo But if you have many threads, you may want to set a low limit to avoid exhausting memory. echo Set a per-thread size limit for StressLog of 20MB.
+Config settings default to hex. set DOTNET_StressLogSize=1400000

-echo Set a process-wide size limit for all StressLogs (combined) of 400MB set DOTNET_TotalStressLogSize=419430400
+echo Set a process-wide size limit for all StressLogs (combined) of 400MB.
+Config settings default to hex. set DOTNET_TotalStressLogSize=18000000

 echo Write the StressLog's to a file instead of memory for cases where you can't attach a debugger or get a dump file. set DOTNET_StressLogFilename=mystresslog.log